alexandru/sincron/README.md

 The Scalax project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Scalax is licensed with (Apache 2.0, see LICENSE.txt) and to sign Scala's Contributor License Agreement (see the [contributor guide](CONTRIBUTING.md) for details).
+All code or documentation that is provided must be licensed with the same license that Scalax is licensed with (see LICENSE.txt) and to sign Scala's Contributor License Agreement (see the [contributor guide](CONTRIBUTING.md) for details).

 People are expected to follow the